 - Enable verbose output in Ekos to see detailed astrometry.net messages to diagnose any issues.

 - Ensure that the FOV displayed in Ekos corresponds to your actual FOV.
 The FOV depends on the CCD Width, CCD Pixel Size, and the Telescope's Focal Length.
 The formula to calculate the FOV width (in arcminutes) is as following:

 FOV_W (arcmins) = 3437.74677 * CCD_WIDTH * CCD_PIXEL_WIDTH / 1000.0 / FOCAL_LENGTHWhere CCD_WIDTH is in pixels, CCD_PIXEL_WIDTH is in microns, and FOCAL_LENGTH is in millimeters.
 If the calculated FOV does not correspond to your actual FOV, then one of the parameters above is incorrect.
 Some CCD drivers do not report CCD Width and/or Pixel size correctly and you must set such values manually in the driver itself.

 - Ensure that the solve-field command works properly by running it against a sample image:

 $ solve-field --scale-low 1 /usr/examples/apod2.jpg

-- Update astrometry.net package to the latest package from the PPA.
+- Update astrometry.net package to the latest package.

 - If all above fails, make a detailed post in the INDI forums.